-Driving under the influence: Driving after drinking is forbidden and exceeding the legal limit of 0.0 blood alcohol could get you arrested.
+Driving after drinking is forbidden and exceeding the legal limit of 0.0 blood alcohol could get you arrested.
 Take turns being the designated driver, take cabs or use Uber.

-The work/school week is Sunday-Thursday: On base church services are on Fridays.
-The schools in Bahrain has worked with parents to coordinate days off on US Holidays.
+The work/school week is Sunday-Thursday: On base church services are on Friday.
+The school follows the local holidays and the base follows U.S. holidays.

-Telephone: To get a pay as you go phone plan here, you must provide a passport.
-This is offered at the kiosk in P911, (on the second floor, next to the basketball gym) or providers in local malls.
-Carrier options include but are not limited to: Zain, STC and Batelco.
+Telephone: You can't get a phone plan here until you have a CPR card (residency card), which takes a couple weeks.
+In the meantime, you can buy a cheap phone from the NEX and purchase minutes.
 If you can bring an unlocked phone, you may be able to get a SIM card at a kiosk in any shopping center or mall.
-Some people have landlines in their homes, Vonage or something similar, which is affordable and allows you to call the states at a reasonable price.
-Everyone including locals and businesses use the call/ text app called WhatsApp here.
+Some people have landlines in their homes-Vonage or something similar, which is affordable and allows you to call the states at a reasonable price.
+Cell phone plans (calls and data) are pay as you go.
+You buy a certain amount and when it runs out you just go to the NEX or a kiosk and "top up".
+Beginning in 2018, to get a SIM card you have to be fingerprinted as well as provide your passport and CPR.
+Carrier options are Zain, Viva and Batelco.
+Everyone including locals and businesses use the call/text app called WhatsApp here.
 The best way to have a text chat with your sponsor is to download the app as soon as possible.